 Octaves are played a lot on the bass and many scales, arpeggios, and patterns are organised around them.
 Learn these patterns and you'll easily locate notes all over the bass fretboard.
 These are five useful octave patterns

 The bass fretboard is a highly geometric environment where shapes allow you to play familiar sounds all over the neck.
 You saw the octave patterns in the previous tip.
 Every other interval has two or three patterns associated with it.
 Learn them, connect the sound they make to the shape and you will make complete sense of the fretboard.

 5. Focus On Technique

-If you’re a beginner, the biggest barrier to playing is going to be your inability to manipulate the bass how you want.
+If you're a beginner, the biggest barrier to playing is going to be your inability to manipulate the bass how you want.
 You get over this with good technique.
-Complete freedom of expression can only come if you have total control over your instrument and that comes from focusing on technique.
-Not to the detriment of other skills, of course, which will only serve to enhance your musicianship.
+Complete freedom of expression can only come if you have total control over your instrument and that only comes from focusing on technique.
+Not to the detriment of other skills, of course.

 6. Hold Your Bass Properly

-You want your bass to feel like an extension of your body; something you are very relaxed with.
+You want your bass to feel like an extension of your body and you something you are very relaxed with.
 Angle the neck slightly up to the ceiling and away from your body so that your fretting hand has access across the entire neck.
 Make sure you play with good posture and that you breathe regularly and deeply.

 7. Keep Your Fretting Hand Wrist Straight

 This ensures that you don't injure yourself now or in the future.
 Curl your fingers, play on the fingertips and keep your thumb behind the neck, roughly in line with your second finger.
 This straightens the wrist and takes the pressure of the joints and tendons.
 You only need a light touch when you play so don't press into the frets too hard.